Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 Before starting this apple tree sewing project, teach children how to sew a button.
 If they have never tried sewing before, first invite them to try sewing with burlap and yarn or fall leaf lacing to teach them how to sew–so they can learn a few hand-sewing basics before learning how to sew a button.

 Next, invite children to watch the video before asking them to sew a button apple tree.
-The large button and clear directions make it easy for children to understand how to sew a button.
+The large sewing practice button the instructor uses and clear directions make it easy for children to understand how to sew a button.

 INRelated: How to Sew a Pocket Pet Mouse